joathert/canofi-app/README.md

 The image loading is complicated by the fact that the browser python (pyodide) code refused to work with jpeg files.
 That is why input image files are first sent to a canvas and re-read in as fixed sized png files at lower resolution.
 This convoluted step is not neccessary using standard python, so use that for important research.

-Note that the reprojection method can be achieved with a whole bunch of different software including the Gimp, ImageMagick, or even Scipy.Griddata.
-The Scipy.Griddata method was used in Haozhou Wang’s thesis, which you can find [here](https://github.com/HowcanoeWang/Spherical2TreeAttributes).
+Note that the reprojection method can be achieved with a whole bunch of different software including the Gimp, ImageMagick, or even Scipy (interpolate.griddata).
+The Scipy method was used in Haozhou Wang’s thesis, which you can find [here](https://github.com/HowcanoeWang/Spherical2TreeAttributes).
 Wang's method appeared to produce somewhat smoother imagery than the method used here, at the expense of processing time and memory.
 That is why we use the sklearn method for the browser but again, if you are conducting research, then should investigate the various options.

 ## Attribution
 The LAI algorithm is a port of [Hemiphot.R](https://github.com/naturalis/Hemiphot):